Combine the delicious flavors of lemon and thyme in this easy chicken dinner made with potatoes and green beans for a well-rounded meal.Jump to Recipe

-I recently received my first cast-iron skillet as a gift from my in-laws, so it’s opened up new possibilities for meals for the family.
-I often see ideas for recipes that are cooked in the oven in a skillet, and my usual pans can’t be baked at high temperatures.
+I recently received my first cast-iron skillet as a gift from my in-laws.
+The pan has opened up new possibilities for family meals.
+I often see ideas for recipes that are cooked in a skillet in the oven.
+Now that I have the cast-iron, I can make delicious meals such as this Lemon Thyme Chicken!

 I’ve had this recipe for Weeknight Lemon Chicken Skillet Dinner bookmarked for a long time, but wasn’t ever able to make it because of the pan situation.
-So once I got the pan, this was one of the first meals we made.
+This was the first meal we made with the new pan.
+I had to learn how to use the cast-iron pan.
+But now, I love it!

-The potatoes have to be boiled before adding to the final dish, but everything else is made in one pan that is ovenproof.
-Because the pan goes in and out of the oven, it wasn’t a meal that the boys could easily help prepare, but they still enjoy being in the kitchen with us.
+The potatoes have to be boiled before adding to the final dish.
+Otherwise, this is a one-pan meal.
+Because the Lemon Thyme Chicken goes in and out of the oven, it wasn’t a meal that the boys could easily help prepare, but they still enjoy being in the kitchen with us.

 Step by Step